able-app/docs/controls/components/appbar/app-bar.md

 ### Center Style

-Provided to us from the ABC-Center convenience container the center style gives us the ability to control the center column of the App Bar.
+Provided to us from the ABC-Center collection the center style gives us the ability to control the center column of the App Bar.
 The contents of this center column expand to fill the space, where the Leading and Trailing styles hug their contents.

 - Title (default)
 - Search